marcoalopez/GrainSizeTools/DOCS/imageJ_tutorial.md

 Heilbronner, R., Barret, S., 2014.
 Image Analysis in Earth Sciences.
 Springer-Verlag Berlin Heidelberg. doi:[10.1007/978-3-642-10343-8](http://link.springer.com/book/10.1007%2F978-3-642-10343-8)

-> This book on image analysis focuses on topics related with Earth Sciences, putting much emphasis on methods used in structural geology.
-The first two chapters, which deals with image processing and grain segmentation and uses the software Image SXM, which is a different flavour of the ImageJ family applications (see [here](http://fiji.sc/ImageJ)).
+> This book focuses on image analysis related with Earth Sciences putting much emphasis on methods used in structural geology.
+The first two chapters deals with image processing and grain segmentation techniques using the software Image SXM, which is a different flavour of the ImageJ family applications (see [here](http://fiji.sc/ImageJ)).

 Herwegh, M., 2000.
 A new technique to automatically quantify microstructures of fine-grained carbonate mylonites: two-step etching combined with SEM imaging and image analysis.
 J. Struct.
 Geol.
 22, 391-400. doi:[10.1016/S0191-8141(99)00165-0](http://www.sciencedirect.com/science/article/pii/S0191814199001650)

-> This paper uses digital backscatter electron images on previously treated samples to distinguish between two mineral phases.
+> This paper uses digital backscatter electron images on previously chemically attacked samples to distinguish between two mineral phases.
 The author uses the NIH Image and the LGB method for the grain segmentation.

 Russ, J.C., 2011.
 The image processing handbook.
 CRC Press.
 Taylor & Francis Group